enonic/old-xp-doc/doc/operations/clustering.rst

 Shared storage Configuration
 ----------------------------

-For now, the nodes in the cluster needs a shared storage to store data as files.
-Setting up this is highly individual for different operating systems and infrastructures, but as a basic guidline
+For now, the nodes in the cluster need a shared storage to store data as files.
+Setting this up is highly individual for different operating systems and infrastructures, but as a basic guideline:

   #.
 Get access to a shared or distributed file system and mount it on the nodes that will be part of the cluster
   #.
 Configure ``$XP_HOME/config/com.enonic.xp.repo.cfg`` to point to the mounted storage: